openmsa/Adapters/README.md

 ```sh
 soc.device.supported.newman=1
 ```
-NOTE: Manufacturer name must be in lower case
+NOTE: Manufacturer name must be in lowercase
 ###### Enable new manufacturer support on repository
 Copy and add:
 ```sh